Paing-Ko/myWebsite/README.md

 ![Website Preview](img/website-preview2.png)

-Hello, World! :wave: I'm **Paing Phyo Ko**, a medical doctor from Myanmar turning over a new leaf by diving into the fascinating world of web development.
+Hello, World! :wave: I'm **Paing Phyo Ko**, a former medical doctor from Myanmar turning over a new leaf by diving into the fascinating world of web development.
 This repository contains my personal website, which I built as a part of my application for Founders And Coders.

 ## :star2: Why This Website?